tderflinger/fastapi-glottolog/README.md

 ## License

-Fastapi-glottolog is licensed under MIT License
+Fastapi-glottolog is licensed under the MIT License

 The Glottolog data is licensed as CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/